ibercovich/blog/_posts/2023-05-06-tiny-slack-gpt.markdown

 # Tiny Slack GPT #

 I made a simple, single file script to run GPT in your slack organization.
-It can participate in conversations when mentioned, summatize long threads, and query a sqlite database containing an organizational knowledge-base (in ScOp's case, a list of investments).
+It can participate in conversations when mentioned, summarize long threads, and query a sqlite database containing an organizational knowledge-base (in ScOp's case, a list of investments).

 [Fork here](https://github.com/ibercovich/tiny-slack-gpt)